MeoMunDep/Klok/README.md

   - `timeToRestartAllAccounts`: Time (in seconds) to restart all accounts.
   - `howManyAccountsRunInOneTime`: Number of accounts to run simultaneously.
   - `referralCode`: Add your referral code (optional).
 Do not change it if you want to support me ^^
-  - `maxCaptchaAttempts`: Maximum number of attempts to poll for a captcha solution from 2Captcha or CapSolver.
-Higher values increase the chance of success but may take longer.
-  - `waitTimeBetweenCaptchaAttempts`: Time (in seconds) to wait between polling attempts for a captcha solution.
-Recommended to be at least 15 seconds to avoid overwhelming the captcha service.
-   - `2captchaApiKey`: API key for the 2Captcha service.
-Required for solving captchas using 2Captcha.
-Leave empty to skip 2Captcha and try CapSolver.
-   - `capSolverApiKey`: API key for the CapSolver service.
-Used as a fallback if 2Captcha fails or if no 2Captcha key is provided.
-Leave empty if not using CapSolver.

 ### 2. `privateKeys.txt` - 🗂️ User Data